 Aotearoa New Zealand's Situation

-New Zealand has the second-highest rate of incarceration in the western world.*
+Aotearoa New Zealand has one of the highest rates of incarceration in the western world.*

 NZ's prison population is composed overwhelmingly of men who have experienced poverty, neglect and violence as children.* They are men who have had their beginnings defined by experiences they could not control, and futures determined by processes over which they have limited power.